Yinka Shonibare: Disability

-Shonibare is now disabled, physically incapable of making works himself, and relies upon a team of assistants, operating himself as a conceptual artist.
+Shonibare is a disabled artist.
+He relies on a team of assistants to fabricate his work, operating himself as a conceptual artist and/or designing the works.
+He also works himself digitally, which is more accessible for him.

-Shonibare's disability has increased with age, resulting in him using an electric wheelchair.
+Shonibare's disability has increased with age.
+Until he was 50, he was able to walk, but now uses an electric wheelchair to prevent falls.
 In later life, Shonibare has discussed his disability and its role within his work as a creative artist.

 In 2013, Shonibare was announced as patron of the annual Shape Arts "Open" exhibition, where disabled and non-disabled artists are invited to submit work in response to an Open theme.

+Personal life

+Shonibare's brother is a surgeon, his elder brother is a banker and his sister is a dentist.

+Shonibare previously was in a relationship with Max, who was doing a doctorate degree in expanded cinema.
+Shonibare is currently in a relationship with partner, Rachel.